 In March 2016, FHWA published a Final Rule establishing performance measures for State Departments of Transportation to implement Highway Safety Improvement Programs as required by MAP-21 and carried forward in provisions of the Bipartisan Infrastructure Legislation.
 Moreover, the CMMPO adopted the State's safety targets (PM1) and the tasks included herein contribute towards those targets.
 Therefore, CMMPO staff annually review the metrics included in Mobilty2040 to better reflect federal guidance and State's targets.
-Staff will incorporate the adopted safety targets and data from MassDOT and the 2017 - 2019 CMMPO Safety Report in the development of the LRTP.
 Staff will measure progress according to its goals and performance metrics by:

-- Conducting Vehicle Crash Analysis and Monitoring Activities: Utilizing a management systems approach, staff will analyze MassDOT crash data to update the LRTP.
-The LRTP will provide a detailed list of top crash locations, regional corridors, fatal crash locations and non-motorists crash locations in the region. - Coordinating with the Congestion Management Process: Staff will use the high crash location report in conjunction with congested locations derived from the travel demand model to analyze the relationship between congestion and crash rates.
+- Conducting Vehicle Crash Analysis and Monitoring Activities: Utilizing a management systems approach, staff will analyze MassDOT crash data to update the CMMPO Safety Database The safety database will contain a detailed list of top crash locations, regional priority corridors, fatal crash locations and clusters, and non-motorists crash locations and clusters in the region. - Coordinating with the Congestion Management Process: Staff will use the high crash location report in conjunction with congested locations derived from the travel demand model to analyze the relationship between congestion and crash rates. - Conducting a Transit/Pedestrian Interface Assessment: Staff will continue working with the Worcester Regional Transit Authority (WRTA) to analyze and incorporate ridership data into CMRPC's management systems database.
+Ongoing analyses regarding stop locations near high non-motorists' crash locations will be shared with the WRTA and the City of Worcester (and in other communities, if applicable) to implement safety measures. - Identifying Pedestrian/Bicyclist Activity Areas: CMRPC continues to work with various stakeholders such as Mass in Motion, MassRIDES, Worcester Safe Routes to School Taskforce, Walk/Bike Worcester, Walk/Bike Massachusetts, and the Worcester Department of Public Health and with the City of Worcester Transportation Advisory Group to address safety and reduce non-motorist fatalities and serious injuries in the City of Worcester. - Coordinating with Massachusetts Strategic Highway Safety Plan: Staff continues to participate in the implementation of the statewide Strategic Highway Safety Plan.
+Additionally, staff works with MassDOT in the Systemic Approaches to Low-Cost Safety Enhancements effort.

-- Conducting a Transit/Pedestrian Interface Assessment: Staff will continue working with the Worcester Regional Transit Authority (WRTA) to analyze and incorporate ridership data into CMRPC's management systems database.
-Ongoing analyses regarding stop locations near high non-motorists' crash locations will be shared with the WRTA and the City of Worcester (and in other communities, if applicable) to implement safety measures. - Identifying Pedestrian/Bicyclist Activity Areas: CMRPC continues to work with various stakeholders such as Mass in Motion, MassRIDES, Worcester Safe Routes to School Taskforce, Walk/Bike Worcester, and the Worcester Department of Public Health and with the City of Worcester Transportation Advisory Group to address safety and reduce non-motorist fatalities and serious injuries in the City of Worcester. - Coordinating with Massachusetts Strategic Highway Safety Plan: Staff continues to participate in the implementation of the statewide Strategic Highway Safety Plan.
-Additionally, staff works with MassDOT in the Systemic Approaches to Low-Cost Safety Enhancements effort. - Supporting Education and Enforcement Activities: Staff will continue its participation in the City of Worcester's Transportation Advisory Group and will identify opportunities to work with the enforcement agencies to improve safety in the region's communities. - Opportunities for Transit Safety Training Activities: Staff will continue to identify potential training activities related with safety in the transit system in coordination with CRHSAC.
-Some potential activities may include cyberattacks and/or active shooters in transit facilities.
+- Supporting Education and Enforcement Activities: Staff will continue its participation in the City of Worcester's Transportation Advisory Group and will identify opportunities to work with the enforcement agencies to improve safety in the region's communities. - Opportunities for Transit Safety Training Activities: Staff will continue to identify potential training activities related to safety in the transit system in coordination with CRHSAC.
+Some potential activities may include cyberattacks and/or active shooters in transit facilities. - Supporting Road Safety Audits: Staff will continue to participate in Road Safety Audits within the region and will provide organizers and participants with relevant information regarding SHSP emphasis areas and motorist and non-motorist crash data.